 7. Patterns and similarities:

 When there are options with many variables and so, look out for the options and its patterns and similarities.
-Pick choices which have the same patterns and leave out the outliners so that the nearest or right answer is picked.
+Pick choices that have the same patterns and leave out the outliners so that the nearest or right answer is picked.

 The middle-order option is something which should be chosen, for example, if the options are 100,150, 200, and 250 then choosing 150 or 200 can be the right choice.